The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 What is Oxalic Acid?

-Oxalic Acid is a white crystalline solid and strong organic acid that naturally occurs in many known fruits and vegetables such as rhubarb (like George William Hoffman discovered), spinach, beet leaves, swiss chard, and more.
-Given its acidic nature, it has and continues to be used for cleaning and brightening agent — most notable for removing rust from metals as well as phenomenal for removing hard water stains and mineral deposits like calcium and lime.
+Oxalic Acid is a white crystalline solid.
+It’s an organic compound that naturally occurs in many fruits and vegetables, such as rhubarb (like George William Hoffman discovered).
+It’s also found in spinach, beet leaves, swiss chard, and more.
+Given its acidic nature, it has been and continues to be used for cleaning and as a brightening agent – most notable for removing rust from metals as well as being phenomenal at removing hard water stains and mineral deposits like calcium and lime.

 See the power of Oxalic Acid in action in this video from YouTuber, Clean Freak & Germophobe.

-Fun Fact: Did you know that some beekeepers use oxalic acid as a way to keep Varroa mites at bay?
+Did you know that some beekeepers use Oxalic Acid as a way to keep Varroa mites at bay?
 While BKF is safe around your family and your pets, it’s been proven to get rid of the mites that cause harm to honey bees.
-Even cooler is that it doesn’t have an adverse reaction to the bees themselves.
+Even cooler is that it doesn’t cause an adverse reaction to the bees themselves.

 How is Oxalic Acid Made?

-Oxalic acid can be made and extracted in a number of different ways.
-Like our friend George William Hoffman, you can boil and extract the organic compound from rhubarb leaves, or any of the fruits and veggies mentioned above.
-Other chemists have opted to use nothing more than sugar and nitric acid to create it.
-Here at Bar Keepers Friend, our oxalic acid generally comes from plant/vegetation waste from industrial suppliers.
+Oxalic Acid can be made and extracted in a number of different ways.
+Like our friend George William Hoffman, you can boil and extract the organic compound from rhubarb leaves or from the fruits and veggies mentioned above.
+Other chemists have used nothing more than sugar and nitric acid to create it.
+Here at Bar Keepers Friend, our Oxalic Acid generally comes from plant/vegetation waste from industrial suppliers.
+Waste not want not.

-Naturally, given the time and effort that goes into making oxalic acid, you’re better off leaving production to the professionals.
-Even though oxalic acid is a core ingredient, it makes up just under 10 percent of BKF’s cleanser.
-You don’t want to just use straight oxalic acid to clean your cookware or wipe down your counters.
+Naturally, given the time and effort that goes into making Oxalic Acid, you’re better off leaving production to the professionals.
+Even though Oxalic Acid is a core ingredient, it makes up just under 10 percent of BKF’s cleanser.
+You don’t want to use straight Oxalic Acid to clean your cookware or wipe down your counters.

-While the process for making oxalic acid is pretty cool, it’s probably a lot easier to pick up a can of Bar Keepers Friend from your local grocery store!
+While the process for making Oxalic Acid is pretty cool, it’s probably a lot easier to pick up a can of Bar Keepers Friend Powder Cleanser from your local grocery store!
+If you’re not sure where to find BKF you can use our handy-dandy store locator, Where to Buy Bar Keepers Friend.

 About the Author